Skip to content

 • Find out what motivates your students.
 Then, help them learn how to use sound disciplinary concepts and theories to frame the issues that drive their intellectual curiosity.

-• Set ground rules with your students for group discussions in your courses or labs, and explain how your expectations for participation will advance students’ learning goals.
+• Set ground rules with your students for group discussions in your courses, labs, research groups, etc. and explain how your expectations for participation will advance students’ learning goals.

 • Adjust the tenor of discussions that become overly critical.
 Remind students that it is easier to criticize a work than to produce one, and follow up with: “What contributions does this particular piece make?”